Fundamental quantum limits for detecting ultrahigh frequency gravitational waves: Energetic quantum limit

 where $Q_k=\frac{\omega_0+\Delta_k}{\gamma}$ is the quality factor of this cavity mode.
 Intuitively, to achieve large gain for gravitational wave signals, a detector must have a sufficiently large energy storage and a well-calibrated resonant mode with narrow bandwidth.
 This conclusion provides a direct intuition for the future design of detectors.

-\subsubsection{Model of quantum loss}
+\subsection{Model of quantum loss}

-The previous discussion primarily focuses on the ideal case without loss.
-In practice, the interaction between quantum state and heat bathe actually introduces additional random noises, known as the quantum(or classical) loss.
-Here, we only consider the contribution of cold quantum loss.
-With this type of quantum loss, the quantum state is partially scattered to thermal vacuum state while interacting with the detector, modeled by the following coupling Hamiltonian:
+The previous discussion primarily focuses on the ideal scenario without quantum loss.
+In realistic situations, interactions between the quantum state and the environment introduce additional noise, referred to as quantum loss. {Here, we focus specifically on the contribution from cold quantum loss.
+With this type of quantum loss, the quantum state is partially scattered to thermal vacuum state while interacting with the detector, modeled by the following Hamiltonian:}